The Daggy Gallery

 costume group running around, so this outfit kinda just

 fits right in.
 However, this costume was made in 1988 and

 I still wear it from time to time.

-Ironically it can't be approved by the 501st because it's technically the wrong colour, but in our costume promoting days it had Lucasfilm Ltd approval which holds a far higher status.
+Ironically it can't be approved by the 501st because it's technically the wrong colour, but during our costume promoting days in the mid 90s it had Lucasfilm Ltd approval which holds a far higher status.
 I tell you, nothing is more fun than wearing your favourite Star Wars costume to a big event and being paid for it - and it's all completely legit!